Mcas-996/calculator-cli/README.md

 - The project vendors [SymEngine](https://github.com/symengine/symengine) in `third-part/`; no separate install is required, but the first build can take a few minutes while SymEngine compiles.
 - Legacy helper scripts (`build_windows.bat`, `build_linux.sh`, `build_macos.sh`) remain available but the CMake flow above is authoritative.

+## Testing

+`ctest` drives the regression coverage defined in `calculator_tests.cpp`.
+Running `ctest --output-on-failure --test-dir build` after a build exercises all arithmetic, complex, and symbolic paths; use `ctest -R <name>` for targeted cases when debugging.

 ## macOS Gatekeeper

 Unsigned binaries downloaded from CI may trigger Gatekeeper warnings.
 To run them: